Top 10 Animals You'd Least Want to Get Bitten By

 Not only does it have needle-like teeth, but it also has "teeth" on its tongue!

-A Gorilla is extremely strong and can cause serious harm if it bites, including deep tissue damage and broken bones.
-However, such instances are rare due to gorillas' generally peaceful nature.
+A gorilla is extremely strong and can cause serious harm if it bites, including deep tissue damage and broken bones.
+However, such instances are rare because gorillas are generally peaceful.
 If a bite does occur, immediate medical attention is required.